EDCD/EDDI/SpeechResponder/Variables.md

     - `isgold` true if bodies in this starsystem contain all elements available from surface prospecting
     - `estimatedvalue` the estimated exploration value of the starsystem (includes bonuses for fully scanning and mapping)
     - `totalbodies` the total number of discoverable bodies within the system (only available after a discovery scan)
+    - `scoopable` true if a fuel scoop equipped ship can refuel at the main star in this starsystem

 #### Last starsystem